 - Corner Brackets.
 You need a total of eight, two for each corner.
 Your local hardware store should have some similar to these on Amazon.
 I recommend the 3″ bracket, but you can use a 4″ bracket if they’re cheaper.

 - Paint or Stain, optional.
-This would be to protect the wood, but it’s entirely optional.
+This would be to protect the untreated wood, but it’s entirely optional.
 Check the “oops” colors of paint at your local hardware store for cheap paint.
 We picked up one quart for just 50¢ to supplement the random leftover paint in our garage.

 - Paint Brushes.
 A must-have if you’re going to paint.